-Deel pricing starts at $599 per employee per month for its Employer of Record (EOR) service, with contractor management at $49 per contractor per month and global payroll at $29 per employee per month.
-Those are the platform fees alone - they don't include salaries, employer taxes, or statutory benefits, which vary by country and can add 13-40% on top of gross pay.
-If you're budgeting for international hiring through Deel, the published price is only the starting point.
+Deel pricing in 2026 starts at $599 per employee per month for Employer of Record (EOR) services, with contractor management at $49 per contractor per month and global payroll at $29 per employee per month.
+Platform fees alone are just the beginning: they don’t include salaries, employer taxes, or statutory benefits, which vary by country and can add 13-40% on top of gross pay.
+How much does Deel cost in total?
+The published price is only the starting point - actual spend depends heavily on headcount, countries, and payment methods.

-The global EOR market crossed $5 billion in 2025 and is growing at 6.8% annually, according to Business Research Insights (2025).
+Global EOR market revenue crossed $5 billion in 2025 and is growing at 6.8% annually, according to Business Research Insights (2025).
 That growth tracks with the 82% of companies now offering remote work options, per SelectSoftwareReviews (2025).
-With Deel processing $22 billion in annual payroll across 150+ countries for 35,000+ customers, it's the largest independent EOR platform by volume.
+Processing $22 billion in annual payroll across 150+ countries for 35,000+ customers, Deel is the largest independent EOR platform by volume.

-This guide breaks down every Deel plan with exact pricing, maps out hidden costs that inflate your actual spend, compares Deel to five alternatives, and shows you how to calculate your true total cost of employment.
+This guide breaks down every Deel plan with exact pricing, maps out hidden costs, compares five alternatives, and shows you how to calculate your true total cost of employment.

 What Does Each Deel Plan Cost in 2026?

-Deel offers six distinct products, each priced differently.
-The EOR product generates the most buyer confusion because the $599/month platform fee is just the service charge - your actual cost per employee is significantly higher once you factor in salary, taxes, and benefits.
-Here's the full breakdown:
+Six distinct products make up Deel’s pricing structure, each billed differently.
+EOR generates the most buyer confusion because the $599/month platform fee is just the service charge - actual cost per employee is significantly higher once you factor in salary, taxes, and benefits.
+Here’s the full breakdown:

 Two additional products - US Payroll and US PEO - are quote-based.
-Third-party sources estimate US Payroll at approximately $19/employee/month, but Deel doesn't publish these rates.
-Immigration support is also custom-priced per case.
+Third-party sources estimate US Payroll at approximately $19/employee/month, but Deel doesn’t publish these rates.
+Immigration support and visa management are custom-priced per case.
+Third-party estimates from eorHQ (2026) put the Deel visa management fee at $300–$500 per month per sponsored employee, depending on visa type and destination country.
+If your team sponsors work visas, budget for this on top of the base EOR fee.

 What Hidden Costs Should You Budget For?